evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 The XPENG G9 AWD Performance comes equipped with one sound system option:

-- **:** Features 24 speakers and delivers a maximum output of 1940 watts.
+- **standard:** Features 24 speakers and delivers a maximum output of 1940 watts.

 ## Lights